Viacheslav Chornovil: Ukrainian Herald trial

 Chornovil's trial took place behind closed doors.
-Prosecutors cited as justification for the charges the belief that he was responsible for the contents of The Ukrainian Herald, which he denied.
-During the investigation, other dissident activists refused to give evidence of Chornovil's role in the paper; it relied on guesses from other individuals, such as Zynoviia Franko, for its arguments.
-Chornovil likewise refused to give evidence against fellow dissidents or cooperate with investigators, stating during a 2 February 1972 interrogation that he believed his trial to be illegal and unrelated to that of other dissidents.
-He was interrogated more than one hundred times during his trial, with 83 interrogations in 1972.
+Prosecutors argued that Chornovil was responsible for the content of The Ukrainian Herald, which allegation he denied.
+During the investigation, other dissident activists refused to give evidence of Chornovil's role in the paper; the government relied on guesses from other individuals, such as Zynoviia Franko, for its arguments.
+Chornovil likewise refused to give evidence against fellow dissidents or cooperate with investigators.
+During interrogations, he communicated his belief that the trial was illegal and unrelated to that of other dissidents and alleged that the authorities were preparing "a massacre" against him, using all means at their disposal.
+He was interrogated more than one hundred times during his trial.
+The prosecutors resorted to blackmail, threatening his relatives with arrest and bodily harm, but this effort backfired and Chornovil refused to be interrogated.

 Chornovil's employment of several different conflicting forms of writing and spelling formed a significant part of his defence, and he used it to argue that he had been blamed without linguistic analysis of the text.
-In the minutes of a 15 January 1973 court appearance Chornovil asserted, "Any investigation into my case does not exist, there is open preparation of a massacre against me, and no means are being spared.
-From this moment on, I refuse to participate in such an 'investigation'."
-Wiretapping of Chornovil's cell led KGB investigators to discover that Chornovil intended to declare a hunger strike if sent into exile outside of Ukraine, and that he desired to be allowed to leave the Soviet Union for Yugoslavia.
+Despite Chornovil's arguments, the KGB did uncover evidence that implicated Chornovil in launching the newspaper and coordinating its smuggling with the apparent aim of thwarting the investigation; but failed to conclusively prove that Chornovil was the editor-in-chief.
+Chornovil's cell was bugged so the security service also learned that he intended to declare a hunger strike if sent into exile outside of Ukraine, and that he desired to be allowed to leave the Soviet Union for Yugoslavia.

 The sentence given at the conclusion of Chornovil's trial has been disputed; Amnesty International stated in 1977 that he had been sentenced to seven years' imprisonment and five years' exile; The New York Times in March 1973 claimed that he had been subject to twelve years' imprisonment and exile, without differentiating between the two; The Encyclopedia of Ukraine in 2015 asserted that he received a term of six years' imprisonment and three years' internal exile, which historians Bohdan Paska and Oleh Bazhan similarly professed.
 According to Bazhan, Chornovil was sentenced on 8 April 1973 by the Lviv Oblast Court, though Chornovil recollected in 1974 that he had been sentenced on 12 April.
 Chornovil made three appeals to higher courts regarding his case; the first two were rejected, while the third was formally accepted in part – although no changes were made to Chornovil's sentence.